000vince000/checklist/README.md

 - Tasks can have parent-child relationships, allowing for hierarchical organization
 - Users can add, edit, delete, and complete tasks
 - Task priority is calculated based on various factors, including rejection count
+- Tasks can be marked as completed, paused, or abandoned
+- Completed tasks are tracked separately and can be viewed in a dedicated section

 ## User Interface